Three Ways To Transfer Real Property

 - Transfer without the reservation of a life estate — this option has significant issues and problems

 - Transfer with the reservation of a life estate — this option also involves significant issues and problems

 Are you considering transferring your home to protect it?
 We can help.
 Call the Westchester County, New York, Medicaid/asset protection planning attorneys at Enea, Scanlan & Sirignano, LLP: 914-269-2367.

-Transferring the residence to an irrevocable income-only trust (also known as a Medicaid asset protection — or MAP — trust) provides many more advantages and few disadvantages of the other two methods, particularly as it applies to Medicaid planning.
+Transferring the residence to an irrevocable trust (also known as a Medicaid asset protection — or MAP — trust) provides many more advantages and few of the disadvantages of the other two methods, particularly as it applies to Medicaid planning.

-Some of the advantages include: For income tax purposes, the creator or grantor of the trust is considered the owner of the transferred property and the transferee can sell the property during the lifetime of the transferor with little or no capital gains tax.
+- For income tax purposes, the creator or grantor of the trust is considered the owner of the transferred property, and the transferee can sell the property during the lifetime of the transferor with little or no capital gains tax.

 Each of the three methods has more advantages and disadvantages than have been presented here.
 The only way to be sure of which method is the best for you in your unique situation is to talk to an experienced Medicaid planning attorney.